kreier/study/markdown/23_Isa/README.md

-# Leviticus
+# Isaiah

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Isaiah in Jerusalem.
+The writing was completed a.
+732 B.C.E.
+The time covered is from circa 778 to after 732 B.C.E.

-## Leviticus 1
+## Isaiah 1

 ```
 TBD